Our Location: 1221 Fulton Street, 2nd floor, Fresno CA 93721

 The California Children’s Services (CCS) program is a statewide program that pays for treatment, equipment, and rehabilitation services to qualified clients up to the age of 21.
 The program also provides case management, medical evaluation, and information about community resources.
+The program is managed by the California Department of Health Care Services (DHCS) and is administered by the local county health departments.

 California Children's Services Provides: